centering

 be open to noticing solutions and possibilities

-the four stages
+the four steps to resolution

 1